sunshinescience/travel_app/README.md

 # Travel App Project
 This project involved creating an asynchronous web app which uses multiple API's as well as user input in order to update the UI.
+The app displays the weather, based on provided city and date.

 Please note that the weatherbit API only provides a forecast for up to 16 days in the future, so a travel date beyond 16 days date will not return the weather forecast.

-**To start the app, run each of the two commands below in a separate terminal:** npm run start npm run build-dev
+**Note, to start the app, run each of the two commands below in a separate terminal:** npm run start npm run build-dev

-### A Node environment was setup with Express
+### To set up a Node environment, read below
 #### Install npm
 cd into the folder and run in the command line: npm install